 Can you imagine life without your smartphone?
 If the sheer thought of it sends you into a cold sweat you’re not alone – a recent poll found nearly half of those asked just couldn’t imagine being without their smartphone.3

 While modern technology does make work easier, it’s not necessarily great for our stress levels as it makes it harder and harder to give ourselves time to relax, and draw away from the pressures of work.

-Recent research2 published by mental health charity MIND found that 15% of us admit to reading work emails on the loo, whilst 38% check them out of work hours.
-But this inability to escape from work pressures is adding up to rising stress levels, affecting mental health, which in turn can affect relationships in and out of work.
+One survey by mental health charity MIND found that 15% of us admit to reading work emails on the loo, while 38% check them out of work hours.4

 Why don’t men talk about mental health?

 If you have a problem with your physical health, you will likely seek professional help.
 It should be the same with a mental health issue.